 CORPORATE SERVICE CENTER

 Our Pittsburgh, Pennsylvania office is home to our Customer Service team and also consists of employees working in Transportation, Demand Planning & Procurement.

 Home to the Walmart Inc. Sales Team, this location consists of employees working in Foodservice Sales, as well as Walmart Sales, Category Management, Insights, Analytics, Shopper Marketing and Supply Chain.

-During a typical 80-day season, the plant will process 425,000+ tons of tomatoes into 20 million+ cases of finished goods.
+During a typical 80-day season, the plant will process approximately 360,000 tons of tomatoes into 13 million cases of finished goods.
 These products are distributed under the Del Monte®, Contadina® and S&W® brands.
+Additionally, the Hanford Plant produces over 85 thousand cases of Zucchini.
+In the Fall of 2016, the Hanford Plant produced over 285 thousand cases of canned sweet potatoes for the first time in the history of the plant.
 The plant also produces for private label customers.
-There are 300 full time, 40 salaried and 12 hourly employees.
-At peak production during pack, there are 1200 seasonal employees, 400 per shift.

 The Western states distribution center located in Lathrop, California, opened in June 2004 as a result of the consolidation of the Stockton and Modesto (cool storage) facilities.
 The center is located in close proximity to California production facilities, Interstates 99 and 5 and inbound/outbound ports serving the major population base of the Bay Area and Northwest states.

 Retail business includes trade rail and truck service to California, Oregon, Washington, Nevada, Utah, Montana, Idaho, Alaska and Hawaii combined with export trade and transfer sea van service to the Pacific Rim.
 Foodservice business includes transfer rail and truck service to the entire US along with export trade and transfer sea van service to the Pacific.